Jane Glover

-Dame Jane Alison Glover DBE (born 13 May 1949) is a British-born conductor and musicologist.
+Dame Jane Alison Glover DBE (born 13 May 1949) is a British conductor and musicologist.

 Early life

-Born at Helmsley, Glover attended Haberdashers' Monmouth School for Girls.
+Born in Helmsley, Glover attended Haberdashers' Monmouth School for Girls.
 Her father, Robert Finlay Glover, MA (TCD), was headmaster of Monmouth School and it was through this connection that she was able to meet Benjamin Britten and Peter Pears aged only 16.
 She later described the meeting:

 "I was beside myself with the prospect of hearing them perform.
 On the afternoon of the concert, the doorbell rang at the headmaster's house, and I went to answer it.
 There on the step, looking for all the world as they did on one of my record sleeves, distinguished, elegant and with the kindliest of eyes, were Peter Pears and Benjamin Britten my hero."

 After reading Music as an undergraduate at St Hugh's College, Oxford, she went on to complete a DPhil on 17th-century Venetian Opera.
 Dr Glover has published a 1978 biography of Francesco Cavalli, and included material derived from her doctoral thesis.

 In 1990, after a sizeable donation, the Glover Music School was opened at Monmouth School by Jane Glover, in memory of her father.
 Her brother, Richard Glover, served as Master Haberdasher (2015–16).